Jason2Brownlee/CustomQuakeTools/README.md

 * Script to download all files listed on an FTM HTML webpage (e.g. /idgames2/quakec/...).
 * Script to list unique URLs for a website on archive.org (i.e. wayback machine).
 * Script to download unique URLs for a website on archive.org (i.e. wayback machine).
-* Script to list the contents of a zip file.
+* Script to list the contents of a ZIP file.
-* Script to scan contents of all zip files in a directory for keywords (e.g. bots).
+* Script to scan contents of all ZIP files in a directory for keywords (e.g. bots).
+* Script to search all ZIP files in a directory for content files with a name or extension.

 ## References